Prads-/vectrun/README.md

 | `failed` | A node has exhausted all retries |
 | `branch_failed` | A branch stopped due to an unrecoverable node failure |

-Entries can be filtered by node using the dropdown in the panel header.
+Entries can be filtered by one or more nodes using the multi-select dropdown in the panel header.

 ## Inter-agent messaging